 First, smoking delays your body’s healing process by introducing a variety of toxins into your system.
 Second, nicotine constricts the blood vessels, which prevents them from doing the job of healing your nose.

 There’s nothing wrong with relying on an old-fashioned remedy if it works.
-Ice has the natural property of decreasing swelling.
+Ice has the natural ability to decrease swelling.
 That’s because your body’s reaction to cold is to drain excess blood from the exposed area.

 Especially in the days immediately following rhinoplasty, ice is an effective way to decrease excess swelling.
 You can use ice packs on your cheeks multiple times a day during this period.
 To prevent frostbite, be sure to wrap the ice packs in a clean cloth before applying to your skin, and never leave them on for longer than 20 minutes at a time.